ahmedh-mw/padv24b/docker/_gitlab_docker.readme.md

     --build-arg BASE_IMAGE="$CONTAINER_REGISTRY/$PADV_IMAGE_NAME" `
     -t $CONTAINER_REGISTRY/$PADV_CI_IMAGE_NAME .
 ```
-# 2. Configure your gitlab runner
+# 2. Configure your GitLab runner
 Pipeline generation supports running padv docker images in GitLab CI using Docker executor approach.
 GitLab Docker executor uses Docker Engine to run each job in a separate and isolated container.
 To connect to Docker Engine, the executor uses:
 + The image you define in .gitlab-ci.yml.
 + The configurations you define in the runner config.toml.